 - Home must be in an eligible area.
 See map below of Northern Kentucky Eligibility for USDA Rural Housing Loans

-What Parts of Northern Kentucky Are Eligible for the USDA Home Loan in 2020?
+What Parts of Northern Kentucky Are Eligible for the USDA Home Loan?

 With Northern Kentucky being part of the metro area of Cincinnati, the USDA has provided a map of the Ineligible Northern part of the Counties of Boone, Kenton, Campbell counties which means, the remaining southern part of the counties of Boone, Kenton, Campbell being eligible.
 Here is the Northern Kentucky rural housing map courtesy of the USDA: